Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Experiment Details

 To evaluate LLM link generation quality, we consider the following experiments: \begin{itemize} \item Imitation @ K: The nearest K descriptions (scientific problems or AI methods) are imitated to be the predictions.
 Distance is measured by semantic embedding cosine similarity (Appendix \ref{app:data-cluster}). \item Direct @ K: In this scenario, we directly ask the LLM to generate K predictions given the extracted scientific problem/AI methods description. \item RAG @ K: We first find $n$ most similar examples (similarity measure by cosine similarity of semantic embedding) and provide these examples to the LLM to generate K predictions given the extracted scientific problem/AI methods descriptions.
 We experiment with $n=1,3,5$.
 In the main paper, we report the results with $n=5$. \end{itemize}

 \paragraph{Prompts}

-For generative link prediction with LLMs (LLM+RAG), we use the following prompt\footnote{For brevity only Sci $\to$ AI RAG prompt is provided}:
+For paper-level link prediction with LLMs, we use the following prompt\footnote{For brevity only Sci $\to$ AI RAG prompt is provided}:

 \begin{framed} \#\# Background and Task Description You are an expert in both science and artificial intelligence (AI), where AI generally refers to intelligence exhibited by machines (particularly computer systems), including models, algorithms, etc. Given a scientific problem, your task is to recommend potential Artificial Intelligence methods that can be used to address this scientific problem.
 A few examples of relevant papers with similar scientific problems will be provided. * Problem (keyword/keyphrase): A keyword or a keyphrase that summarizes the main problem to be addressed in this paper. * Problem (definition): The detailed definition of the problem. * Problem discipline: The discipline in which the main problem best fits. * Method (keyword/keyphrase): A keyword or a keyphrase that summarizes the main method used in this paper to address the above problem. * Method (definition): The detailed definition of the method. * Usage: How the method is specifically applied to address the problem. \#\# Scientific Problem Please recommend an AI method to address the below scientific problem for writing an academic paper: \{Key Aspects Extraction\} \#\# Examples of AI usage in similar scientific papers: \{examples\} \#\# Notes * If no potential AI method can be used, mark it as "N/A" (not applicable). * Please respond with specific AI methods instead of high-level AI methods. * Exactly output one recommendation. \#\# Response Format Please output the recommendation of AI methods as a list, which has exactly *one* element.
-The output should be in the format of a list as below: [ \{ "AI Method (keyword/keyphrase)": "...", "AI Usage": "..." \}, ... ] \end{framed}

-For graph-level link prediction with LLMs (LLM+Graph), we use the following prompt: \footnote{For brevity only Sci $\to$ AI RAG prompt is provided}:
+The output should be in the format of a list as below: [ \{ "AI Method (keyword/keyphrase)": "...", "AI Usage": "..." \}, ... ] \end{framed} For cluster-level link prediction with LLMs (LLM (Cluster)), we use the following prompt: \footnote{For brevity only Sci $\to$ AI RAG prompt is provided}:

 \begin{framed} \#\# Background and Task Description You are an expert in both science and artificial intelligence (AI), where AI generally refers to intelligence exhibited by machines (particularly computer systems), including models, algorithms, etc. Given a scientific problem domain and past usage of Artificial Intelligence methods in solving scientific problems, your task is to recommend potential Artificial Intelligence methods that can be used to address the scientific problem.